 In promoting a healthy community for all residents, it is important to note the areas where inadequacies persist.
-Collaborate efforts with City residents, stakeholders, and strategic partners will be needed to identify community health indicators that identify existing quality of life issues and health concerns to provide recommendations for needed improvements or initiatives to enhance residents' well-being.
+Collaborate efforts with city residents, stakeholders, and strategic partners will be needed to identify community health indicators that identify existing quality of life issues and health concerns to provide recommendations for needed improvements or initiatives to enhance residents' well-being.

-Promote collaborative partnerships to create a community health and wellness assessment available in multiple languages provided through and various outlets (door-to-door, webbased) and analyze assessment data intent to influence future programming.
+Promote collaborative partnerships to create a community health and wellness assessment available in multiple languages and provided through various outlets (door-todoor, web-based) and analyze assessment data with intent to influence future programming.
 The Set Transformation Plan